This post may contain affiliate links. Please see my disclosure policy for details.

 I loved the old buildings, shops, and cafés along the front like the Platform 1 Champagne Bar which reuses parts from the old train station.

-One of favourite things to do in Dartmouth is buy some fish and chips, sit on a bench and watch the world go by!
+One of my favourite things to do in Dartmouth is buy some fish and chips, sit on a bench and watch the world go by!